Assistant/Associate Professor, Rehabilitation Counseling

-A tenure-track, full-time, 9-month academic year faculty position is available starting August 24, 2020 in the Department of Rehabilitation and Counseling.
-The appointment will be at the assistant or associate professor level; rank will be determined at time of hire commensurate with candidate’s qualifications and experience.
-The Department supports face-to-face, blended and distance learning environments.
+The Department of Counseling, Rehabilitation, and Human Services is seeking candidates for a tenure-track, full-time, 9-month academic year faculty position starting August 21, 2023.
+The successful candidate will be passionate about and committed to promoting the development of an equitable and inclusive learning environment.
+The appointment will be at the assistant or associate professor level and rank will be determined at time of hire commensurate with the successful candidate’s academic preparation and experience.
+The Department supports a variety of contemporary teaching modalities including in-person, blended, and distance learning environments.
 Summer teaching is expected when contracts are available.

 - Must have or be eligible for the Certified Rehabilitation Counselor (CRC) credential *

 - Two (2) years paid work experience serving a wide range of persons with disabilities, not including practicum and/or internship experiences